Learn more about the IVF process and what to expect from this assisted reproductive technology used to treat infertility.

 Your chances of having a healthy baby using IVF depend on many factors, such as your age and the cause of infertility.
 In addition, IVF can be time-consuming, expensive and invasive.
-If more than one embryo is transferred to your uterus, IVF can result in a pregnancy with more than one fetus (multiple pregnancy).
+If more than one embryo is transferred to the uterus, IVF can result in a pregnancy with more than one fetus (multiple pregnancy).

 Your doctor can help you understand how IVF works, the potential risks and whether this method of treating infertility is right for you.

 In vitro fertilization (IVF) is a treatment for infertility or genetic problems.
-If IVF is performed to treat infertility, you and your partner might be able to try less-invasive treatment options before attempting IVF, including fertility drugs to increase production of eggs or intrauterine insemination — a procedure in which sperm are placed directly in your uterus near the time of ovulation.
+If IVF is performed to treat infertility, you and your partner might be able to try less-invasive treatment options before attempting IVF, including fertility drugs to increase production of eggs or intrauterine insemination — a procedure in which sperm are placed directly in the uterus near the time of ovulation.